pyavitz/debian-image-builder/README.md

 Build:          # Kernel build version number
 RC:             # 1 for any x.y-rc
 Menuconfig:     # 1 to run uboot and kernel menuconfig
-Compilers:      # Defaults at gcc-10
+Compiler:       # Defaults at gcc-10
 Crosscompile:   # 1 to cross compile | 0 to native compile
 Caching on:     # 1 to enable ccache